puppetlabs/puppet-docs/source/pe/2.0/cloudprovisioner_aws.markdown

     $ puppet man node_aws

-You can get help on individual commands by running:
+You can get help on individual actions by running:

-    $ puppet help node_aws commandname
+    $ puppet help node_aws <ACTION>

 For example,